-A scrumptious small pear sauce is so easy and tastes fabulous on so many things!
+A scrumptious small batch pear sauce is so easy and tastes fabulous on so many things!
 Try this over pancakes, ice cream, mixed into cottage cheese, with a fruit plate, and as an accompaniment to pork chops.

 Recipe Ingredients and Notes